ibm-cloud-docs/cognos-dashboard-embedded/dde_csv_data.md

 ## Why it's happening

 The problems that you see might be caused by the format of the dates in your data, if the source for your data was a CSV file.
-For example, you have dates such as 1-1-2015, 1-2-2015, 1-3-2015, 1-4-2015, 1-5-2015, and 1-6-2015.
+For example, you have the following dates:
+-	1-1-2015
+-	1-2-2015
+-	1-3-2015
+-	1-4-2015
+-	1-5-2015
+-	1-6-2015

 When your data is imported, {{site.data.keyword.dynamdashbemb_short}} tries to determine the appropriate format to use for dates.
 However, you might get unexpected results.
-In this example, the first number in each date might be interpreted either as January or as the day, leading to different results.
+The first number in each date might be interpreted either as January or as the day, leading to different results.
 The date 1-2-2015 is interpreted as either January 2 or February 1.

-To determine whether the format of dates is the potential cause of the problem, open your original CSV data file.
-Then, review the format of the dates.
+To determine whether the format of dates is the potential cause of the problem, open your original CSV data file and review the format of the dates.

 ## How to fix it

 If you have dates that represent a day, month, and year, change the format to be one that is supported by {{site.data.keyword.dynamdashbemb_short}}.
 Several formats are supported, but some can be ambiguous, as shown in the example above.
 If you format the dates in the yyyy-mm-dd format (ISO 8601), the dates are always interpreted correctly.

 {{site.data.keyword.dynamdashbemb_short}} supports the ISO 8601 standard formats for dates (yyyy-mm-dd) and times.
-For more information about the standard, in a web browser, open a search engine and type ISO 8601.
+For more information about the standard, please see https://www.iso.org/iso-8601-date-and-time-format.html.

 ### Supported date formats